Book Review: A Genealogy of Modern Architecture

 A Genealogy of Modern Architecture: Comparative Critical Analysis of Built Form by Kenneth Frampton, edited by Ashley Simone, published by Lars Müller Publishers, 2015.
 Hardcover, 304 pages.
 (Amazon)

 Amazon's "Author Page" for Kenneth Frampton features, as of today, 66 books the prolific architectural historian has authored, edited or contributed to.
-I have a good chuck of those books, or at least of that number – 14 as of today, when I found an issue of Architectural Design from 1982 by and about Kenneth Frampton and his then (and now) influential book, Modern Architecture: A Critical History, which was the first book of his I ever purchased.
+I have a good chunk of those books, or at least of that number – 14 as of today, when I found an issue of Architectural Design from 1982 by and about Kenneth Frampton and his then (and now) influential book, Modern Architecture: A Critical History, which was the first book of his I ever purchased.
 He is one of those writers whose books I have a hard time passing up.
 Even though his take on architectural history is consistent – some might say rigid or even inflexible – I like to read more of his books for the nuance of his arguments and for the new ways of (re)telling the same histories.

 [Spreads courtesy of Lars Müller Publishers]